Guided Tour of the Pathway Logic SmallKB

 In Pathway Logic (PL) steps of a signal transduction pathway/process are represented as transition rules that change the state and or location of signaling proteins.
 A protein (or other biomolecule) together with its state and location is called an occurrence (also called a species in some modeling systems).
 Rather than model predefined pathways, transition rules, representing biochemical reactions/transformations, are curated from the literature and collected into a knowledge base (KB).
 In the context of such a KB, a model is specified by specifying the set of occurrences initially present (called an initial state or dish, as in petri dish).
 See PL basics for more details about the PL representation system.

 The PLA viewer allows you to browse and query networks derived from an initial knowledge base.
 SmallKB is a small part of a model of the response to Egf stimulation in epithelial-like cells.
 It includes sufficiently many reactions to illustrate many features of signaling networks while being small enough to allow the user to quickly try the different features of PLA.
-See the PLA reference guide basics for a more complete description of PLA features.
+See the PLA reference guide for a more complete description of PLA features.

 CONTENTS Startup Navigating a Network Graph.
 Getting information graph nodes Finding pathways Activating Hras Activating Plcg Comparing Pathways Making your own model Exploring a network